 After learning the basic open position chords these 20 plus ukulele chord lessons cover the open position forms and their movable forms.
 This allows you to play basic chords in ANY key.

-Not all seventh chords are actually dominant seventh chords.
-Learn when a dominant chord is actually a dominant chord.
+Not all seventh chords are dominant seventh chords.
+Learn when a the Dominant Seventh chord is truly a dominant chord.

 Cool Chords Lesson Series

 These chords are part of the Cool Ukulele Chords Series of lessons.